Unlock Sensory as Strategy.

 Believe me when I tell you that doing the preliminary work of making, printing, and affixing labels to cups and other things is the difference between a well-organized beer sensory session and a confusing mess.

-Hop Sensory: Hop Rubs
+Sensory Method: Hop Rubs

 The hop grind method is a simple, quick, and repeatable sensory exercise for evaluating hop aroma.

-Malt Sensory: Hot Steep Method
+Sensory Method: Malt Hot Steep

 The hot steep method for the sensory evaluation of malt and other grains is the best way to learn more about how malt contributes to the finished beer.